Skip to content

 Which lifting app works on Apple Watch?

-All five have Apple Watch apps, but Musklr's is the most complete.
+All five have Apple Watch apps, and Musklr's is the most complete.
 It adds live heart rate and a Live Activity, and lets you run a whole session from your wrist, all included free.
-Strong and Hevy also support full logging from the wrist, and Jefit and Fitbod support the watch as well.
-For wrist-first logging, Musklr is our pick.
+It is a full app rather than a stripped-down companion, and for wrist-first logging it is our pick.

 Do workout apps have ads?